Kagami/jade-pages-brunch/README.md

 ### Why do you need yet another Jade plugin for Brunch?

-Because neither [static-jade-brunch](https://github.com/ilkosta/static-jade-brunch) nor [jaded-brunch](https://github.com/monokrome/jaded-brunch) can properly work with another plugin which I use, [jade-ngtemplates-brunch](https://github.com/Kagami/jade-ngtemplates-brunch).
-For some reason static-jade and jaded always want to generate dynamic templates despite their purposes and enter into a conflict with each other.
+Because [static-jade-brunch](https://github.com/ilkosta/static-jade-brunch) and [jaded-brunch](https://github.com/monokrome/jaded-brunch) don't compatible with another plugin which I use, [jade-ngtemplates-brunch](https://github.com/Kagami/jade-ngtemplates-brunch).
+They are both using `templates` brunch option and enter into a conflict with each other.

-Also I don't want to implement Jade pages functionality inside jade-ngtemplates-brunch (like it's done for example in [jade-angularjs-brunch](https://github.com/GulinSS/jade-angularjs-brunch)) because it's contradict with plugins modularity spirit.
+And I don't want to implement jade-pages functionality as a part of jade-ngtemplates-brunch (like it was done for example in [jade-angularjs-brunch](https://github.com/GulinSS/jade-angularjs-brunch)) because it contradicts with plugins modularity spirit.

 ### Then move htmlmin feature inside the separate optimizer plugin.